aimee-mcneil-melville/ToDo-Full-Stack/README.md

 3. Open `two-truths.md` and add the word **LIE** to the line you think is a lie.

-4. Add the changed file to your Git staging and commit it.
+4. Stage the changed file and commit it.

   ```shell
   git add two-truths.md